 In fact, small businesses may be even more likely to be targeted by attackers.
 First, the programs used by cyber criminals to find potential targets cannot always detect whether they have reached a large or small company, meaning attackers will not discriminate.
 For hackers, time is the most important resource, so a hacker will attack the first vulnerable business they find rather than waiting to discover its size.

-In addition, the cyber-criminal community is well aware that smaller businesses tend to be more vulnerable to cyber-attacks because of a smaller IT budgets and general unavailability of funds.
+In addition, the cyber criminal community is well aware that smaller businesses tend to be more vulnerable to cyber crime because of a smaller IT budgets and general unavailability of funds.
 When faced with the opportunity, therefore, criminals may attack small businesses knowingly because the risk of their failure is less.

-Altogether, these factors led to 74% of small businesses reporting that they had been breached by a cyber-attack in 2015.
+Altogether, these factors led to 74% of small businesses reporting that they had been breached by a cyber crime in 2015.
 Data shows that cyber-attacks can already be seriously harmful to smaller companies – causing on average £1500 damage to every business each year – but with new EU and UK data protection laws recently proposed, organisations could be fined millions of pounds for failing to protect customer data.

 Ransomware is currently the most prolific kind of malware.
 In May 2017, a ransomware virus called ‘WannaCry‘ hit the NHS (and other large organisations internationally), infecting systems throughout the country and seriously impairing its functional ability.
 The number of emails containing ransomware has risen 6000% since 2015; 93% of all phishing emails are ransomware.
 One business was charged more than £3000 for the decryption of over 12000 files.
 As you can see, ransomware is a big deal.